diegos84/cr_covid/README.md

 ___
   ## Project

   Provide solutions for tourists looking to visit Costa Rica safely during the pandemic.
-These include information about the requirements for entry into the country from abroad, live statistics about COVID's impact in Costa Rica vs. any contry in the world, a collection of the most recent news in english about COVID-19 in Costa Rica and a license plate lookup tool to aid with the country's vehicular restriction.
+These include information about the requirements for entry into the country from abroad, live statistics about COVID's impact in Costa Rica vs. any country in the world, a collection of the most recent news in english about COVID-19 in Costa Rica and a license plate lookup tool to aid with the country's vehicular restriction.

   ## Ramp-up
   1. CD into the project root and create a virtual environment: `python3 -m venv env`